-Like other healthcare offices, dental practices are particularly vulnerable to various forms of cyber attacks and breaches, and should carry Cyber Risk Insurance (also called Data Breach, Privacy and Network Security insurance coverage).
+Like other healthcare offices, dental practices are particularly vulnerable to various forms of cyber attacks and breaches, and should carry Cyber Insurance (also called Data Breach, Privacy and Network Security insurance coverage).
 Dental practices are an opportune target for hackers because of a combination of factors:

 - Information – Dental practices will have medical records, and may have credit card information as well.
 Medical records have a significantly higher value than other forms of data, running in the area of $10 per record, because the individual information is so comprehensive.